HeChinese/OpenHeInput-MacOS/README.md

 10. Select one or more OpenHeInput methods: Chinese Simplified, Chinese Traditional, HeEnglish;

-11. Then click 'Add' button.
+11. Then click 'Add' button;

+12. Run an application which requires Chinese input;

+13. Select HeInput method by click language icon on screen's top right corner;

+14. Then type in Chinese.

 OpenHeInput.app can be download from AppStore:</br>
 (waiting for review)</br>